The Andean country has lost 20% of its icy surface in recent years

-If we go into more detail, we have to blame two phenomena of the disappearance of the ice mass: the low cloudiness that is recorded in the peaks and, therefore, the high solar radiation received by the snow, accelerating its melting.
+If we go IGNORE INTO more detail, we have to blame two phenomena of the disappearance of the ice mass: the low cloudiness that is recorded in the peaks and, therefore, the high solar radiation received by the snow, accelerating its melting.

 The uncertainty about the Paris Agreement, signed by 193 countries in 2016 is not optimistic for future scenarios.
 For the Colombian environmental authorities, compliance with this protocol is essential, and this was what the Minister of Environment, Luis Gilberto Murillo, wanted to emphasize.
 Murillo encouraged the emitting countries to control the gases that cause the greenhouse effect.